Awareness is having knowledge

 subject is an observer and an object is a thing observed.
 This concept is

 especially important in continental philosophy, where 'the Subject' is a

 central term in debates over human autonomy and the nature of the self.

 or the segregation problem, is a practical computational problem of how

 brains segregate elements in complex

 allocated to discrete "objects".
 In other words, when looking at a blue

 square and a yellow circle, what neural mechanisms ensure that the square

 is perceived as blue and the circle as yellow, and not vice versa?
 The

 segregation problem is sometimes called BP1.
-The Combination Problem: the
+The Combination Problem is the

 problem of how objects, background and abstract or emotional features are